 Best Skills for Rehan - Torchlight Infinite Rehan build

-As for our skills, we're utilizing one main skill here, Whirlwind, but we have others that are going to serve us well.
+As for our skills, we're utilizing one main skill here, Flame Slash, but we have others that are going to serve us well.
 Here's our skills and support skills to go with each one.